The unintended effects of universalizing social pensions: Evidence from Mexico: Results

 Using this index as the outcome variable, we estimate our main specifications across the full sample and by income quartile.
 The results, presented in \autoref{Wealth}, indicate no statistically significant effects of the reform on wealth accumulation for any income group.

 This null result suggests that beneficiaries, particularly those in the upper income quartiles, did not reallocate the transfer into durable goods or long-term savings.
 Instead, the additional income appears to have been absorbed into regular consumption, likely non-durables.
 This interpretation is consistent with our earlier findings: for higher-income individuals, the transfer was too small to alter saving behavior in a meaningful way.

-Taken together, the evidence indicates that the financial impact of PAM’s universalization was concentrated among the lower-income elderly, with minimal behavioral or welfare effects among higher-income recipients.
+This evidence indicates that the financial impact of PAM’s universalization was concentrated among the lower-income elderly, with minimal behavioral or welfare effects among higher-income recipients.